CSV Socket Reader Input Adapter

 Property Description

-Port The TCP port to connect to.
+Port The TCP port to connect to, or in server mode, to listen on.

 Field Delimiter The delimiter used to separate tokens, defaults to a comma.
 Control characters can be entered as &#ddd; where ddd is the character's ASCII value.
+A special exception also allow the \t character to be used in this field to represent a tab delimiter.

 If a timestamp value is read that does not match the specified format string, the entire record is discarded and a WARN message appears on the console that includes the text invalid timestamp value.